hsynercn/tutorials-all-paths/JavaScript Core Language/01_JavaScript: Getting Started.md

     console.log("NOT FLORIDA")
 }
 ```
-We do not use ==, if types are different == attempts to convert them to string, number or boolean.
+Usually we don't use ==, if types are different == attempts to convert them to string, number or boolean.

 |falsy|truthy|
 | :---: |:---:|